inspire-group/adv-patch-paper-list/README.md

 arXiv 1904; CVPR workshop 2019

-1. using a rigid board printed with adversarial perturbations to evade detection of person
+1. using a rigid board printed with adversarial perturbations to evade the detection of a person

 #### [On Physical Adversarial Patches for Object Detection](https://arxiv.org/abs/1906.11897)

 arXiv 1906

-1. interestingly show that a physical-world patch at the background (far away from the victim objects) can have malicious effect
+1. interestingly show that a physical-world patch in the background (far away from the victim objects) can have malicious effect

 #### [Universal Physical Camouflage Attacks on Object Detectors](https://arxiv.org/pdf/1909.04326.pdf)